Post

 You will be prompted to enter:

-• Enter the name of the runner group to add this runner to: [press Enter for Default] just press Enter *Only runners registered at the Organization level have Group functionality.
+• Enter the name of the runner group to add this runner to: [press Enter for Default] Just press Enter *Only runners registered at the organization level will have the group feature.

-• Enter the name of runner: [press Enter for ZhgChgLideMacBook-Pro] You can enter the desired Runner name e.g. app-runner-1 or just press Enter
+• Enter the name of runner: [press Enter for ZhgChgLideMacBook-Pro] You can enter a desired runner name e.g. app-runner-1 or just press Enter

-• This runner will have the following labels: ‘self-hosted’, ‘macOS’, ‘X64’ Enter any additional labels (ex. label-1,label-2): [press Enter to skip] Enter the desired Runner label, you can add custom labels for convenience later As mentioned, GitHub Actions/Runner finds tasks based on corresponding labels, if you only use the default label, the Runner may pick up other Runners in the organization to execute tasks, so it’s safest to customize one.
-Here, I randomly set a label self-hosted-zhgchgli.
+• This runner will have the following labels: ‘self-hosted’, ‘macOS’, ‘X64’ Enter any additional labels (ex. label-1,label-2): [press Enter to skip] Enter the desired runner label; you can add multiple custom labels for easier future use.
+As mentioned earlier, GitHub Actions/Runner finds tasks based on corresponding labels, if you only use the default label, the runner may pick up other runners in the organization to execute jobs, so it’s safest to create a custom one.
+I randomly set a label self-hosted-zhgchgli.

-When you see √ Settings Saved, it means the configuration is complete.
+When you see √ Settings Saved, it means the setup is complete.

 Start the Runner: